ghi-electronics/Documentation/software/tinyclr/tutorials/uart.md

 ```

 ## Event Handlers
-TinyCLR's UART API included the following event watchers:
+TinyCLR's UART API included the following event listeners:

 * ClearToSendChanged
 * DataReceived
 * ErrorReceived

-The following example demonstrates the DateReceived event.
+The following example is written for the SC20100 Dev Board.
+It works the same as the previous example, except it uses the DateReceived event.
+If you connect PE7, the COM7 RX pin, directly to the PE8, the COM7 TX pin, you will see "ABCDEF" in the output window when running this code.

 ```csharp
 using System.Diagnostics;
 using System.Text;